cybergarage/round-cc/doc/round_internals.md

 Round has a JavaScrpit engine based on [V8](http://en.wikipedia.org/wiki/V8_\(JavaScript_engine\) to define basic strategies such as structured network and failure detection.

 ### Native Interface

+## Security

+Round supports a security model based on crumb [1] to reject unreliable messages from evil users.

+The node
+a session key.

+[1] Rasmus Lerdorf, Bigger and Faster, OSCON 2007